mitchmania/mitchmania.github.io/_posts/2016-04-01-cakephp-cache-engine-is-not-properly-configured.md

 ![CakePHP Cache engine Error]({{ site.baseurl }}/assets/posts/cakephp_cache_engine_error.png)

 I resolved this by correcting permissions on the 'logs' and 'tmp' directories in my web app directory.
-When installing with CakePHP with Composer, by default it will give 'logs' and 'tmp' directories globally writeable permissions.
+When installing with CakePHP with Composer, by default it will give 'logs' and 'tmp' directories globally writable permissions.
 You can restore these with the following command
 ```
 chmod 777 tmp -R
 chmod 777 logs -R
 ```

 However, this can definitely be more secure.
-Change the owner of these directories to the account your http daemon runs as.
+Change the owner of these directories to the account your HTTP daemon runs as.
 Make sure that this user only has write permissions recursively to these directories.

 Stumbled upon this page and have no idea what CakePHP is?
 It is a PHP framework that follows the MVC architecture to make development faster and easier.
 [Check it out!](http://cakephp.org)